CyVerse-learning-materials/discovery_environment_guide/step2.rst

 1. To see and browse through information about your data files in the Data view, press the :guilabel:`&Customize Columns` button to select more (or fewer) columns to display, such as size, modification date, permissions, etc.

-2. If the folder you're viewing has many items in it, use the < or > at the bottom of the screen to move between pages.
+2. If the folder you're viewing has many items in it, use the < or > at the bottom of the page to move between pages.
 You can also change the number of items displayed per page.

 3. Click on the name of a subfolder to open that folder.
 As you access folders or files within your directory, breadcrumbs near the top of the page show the folder you are viewing and its parent folder(s).

-4. From the top left, at the start of the breadcrumbs, you may select another root folder to view from within your home folder; clicking on the drop-down near your username will allow you to browse folders/files in "Shared With Me", "Community Data", or "Trash".
+4. From the top left, at the start of the breadcrumbs, you may select another root folder to view from within your home folder; clicking on the dropdown near your username will allow you to browse folders/files in "Shared With Me", "Community Data", or "Trash".

 *Viewing File/Folder Details*